This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Museum of Islamic Art new collections

-The Museum currently houses a collection of international masterpieces in galleries that encircle a five-storey-high domed atrium but will soon be adding a range of new collections and exhibitions for its reopening:
+The museum already boasted a collection of international masterpieces displayed in galleries encircling a five-storey-high domed atrium.
+However, for its reopening, it has incorporated a diverse array of new collections and exhibitions.

 • ‘Baghdad: Eye’s Delight’ exhibition (26 October to 25 February) will introduce the influential city and its heritage.